querry43/train-controller/README.md

 Specifications
 --------------
- * Supports HO, N, and Z scales
+ * Supports N and Z scales
  * Control multiple trains with multiple boards
  * Works with your existing train hardware
  * Does not require any modifications to trains or track